Data gets links. Data gets shares. Data gets attention.

 It’s also important to build a strong brand.

 In fact, a strong brand is often one of the best ways to secure an SEO moat that is close to unshakable.
-Glassdoor was able to build a strong brand on the back of data driven content marketing assets that shook up industries, made leaders care about their company culture and even get politicians talking.
+Glassdoor built a strong brand on the back of data-driven content marketing assets that shook up industries, made leaders care about their company culture, and even got politicians talking.

-Today, Glassdoor has over 520 million backlinks from 109,000 different domains… Since launch; it’s had over 3 billion backlinks from over 260,000 different domains.
-This growth in backlinks was achievable because of their commitment to creating data driven assets that turned heads, stroked egos and gave journalists something to talk about.
+Today, Glassdoor has over 520 million backlinks from 109,000 different domains… Since its launch, it’s had over 3 billion backlinks from over 260,000 different domains.
+This backlink growth was achievable because of their commitment to creating data-driven assets that turned heads, stroked egos, and gave journalists something to talk about.